mbachmann/trinat-desktop-2022/README.md

 ### Installers

-Installers for macOs or Windows can be found in the folder installers.
+Installers for _macOs_ or _Windows_ can be found in the folder installers.
+The installer provides a _JPMS-based_ Java runtime environment based on _JDK17_.
+This means, the _Grouping App_ should run without a separate _JDK17_ installation.

+The installation has been tested with macOS Big Sur (Intel) and Windows 10.

 **macOs Installer**